 In India, theological colleges/institutions are accredited to either Serampore University (started by William Carey, but now controlled by liberal/liberation stream) or Asia Theological Association (an evangelical stream).
 Most of the Pentecostal colleges are part of ATA but most of the faculty comes from Serampore or ATA stream and does not have a Pentecostal outlook.
 Although they are Pentecostals, their thinking has been moulded by either liberal theology or noncharismatic evangelical orientation.
-This is reflected in the courses offered by Pentecostal colleges, they are general courses which any evangelical seminary in the West might offer 42
+This is reflected in the courses offered by Pentecostal colleges, they are general

-38Rajeevan M. Thomas and Josfin Raj S. B., eds.
+&lt;sup>38Rajeevan M. Thomas and Josfin Raj S. B., eds.
 Pentecostalism: Polyphonic Discourses (New Delhi: ISPCK/NLBS, 2019).